Linking Aadhar to Real Estate Transactions

 — Gaurav Bhatia, Head Sales & Marketing, Sobha —

-Linking Aadhaar to properties is another regulation on the lines of RERA and GST that is aimed at bringing in transparency and accountability in the industry.
+Linking Aadhaar to properties is another regulation on the lines of RERA.
+And GST aims at bringing in transparency and accountability in the industry.

 — Pearlene Rodrigues, Head – Branding & Marketing, Shriram Properties —

 Making the Aadhar card mandatory in property transactions will have huge implications for the Real Estate sector.
 And experts are optimistic that this measure will boost transparency in the sector.
 This will also enable in developing a critical data base on the supply-demand, sales and pricing trends in real estate.

 As those who have invested in Benami property will rush to disinvest.